geobeyond/pygeoapi-prefect/docs/user-guide/complete-example.md

 - Storing process execution outputs
 - Storing the deployed flow code

+In order to follow along, ensure you have:

+- prefect server running
+- your local prefect config has `PREFECT_API_URL=<url-of-your-server>`

+!!!
+NOTE

+    If you are running prefect by using the supplied `docker/compose.yaml` docker compose stack, prefect server will be running locally on port 44200, which is not the standard port.
+In this case it may be easier to create a prefect profile and use
+    that:

+    ```sh
+    # you must have prefect installed locally
+    prefect profile create pygeoapi-prefect-dev
+    prefect profile use pygeoapi-prefect-dev
+    prefect config set PREFECT_API_URL=http://0.0.0.0:44200
+    ```

 Let's start by standing up a local docker container with minIO: